getodk/docs/odkx-src/hope-study-intro.rst

 Installing Hope Study
 --------------------------

 Source code for this Data Management Application can be found in the `master branch of the App Designer repository <https://github.com/opendatakit/app-designer/tree/master>`_.
-It is one of the five demo applications for ODK Tables.
+It is one of the five demo applications for ODK-X Tables.
 As with all of the ODK-X reference applications (and the ODK-X platform itself), the code is free and open source.
 Feel free to reuse, modify, or extend this application and its component parts to suit your organization's needs.

 .. note::
   The Hope Study application (and all other Data Management Applications provided in these docs) come with a full copy of the Application Designer they were developed in.